Orpheus Chamber Orchestra: Recordings

 The Orpheus has recorded over 70 albums.
-Their extensive catalog for Deutsche Grammophon includes Baroque masterworks of Handel, Corelli and Vivaldi, Haydn symphonies, Mozart symphonies and serenades, the complete Mozart wind concerti with Orpheus members as soloists, Romantic works by Dvořák, Grieg and Tchaikovsky and a number of twentieth-century classics by Bartók, Prokofiev, Fauré, Ravel, Schoenberg, and others.
-Recent releases include Wayfaring Stranger, a recording of English and American folk songs with countertenor Andreas Scholl (Decca); Creation, a collection of the Impressionist music from 1920s Paris with saxophonist Branford Marsalis (Sony Classical); a series of recordings of Mozart's greatest piano concerti with Richard Goode (Nonesuch); and a vigorous reading of The Four Seasons with Sarah Chang (EMI Classics).
+Their extensive catalog for Deutsche Grammophon includes Baroque masterworks of Handel, Corelli, and Vivaldi; Haydn symphonies; Mozart symphonies and serenades; the complete Mozart wind concerti with Orpheus members as soloists; Romantic works by Dvořák, Grieg, and Tchaikovsky; and a number of twentieth-century classics by Bartók, Prokofiev, Fauré, Ravel, Schoenberg, and others.
+Recent releases include Wayfaring Stranger, a recording of English and American folk songs with countertenor Andreas Scholl (Decca); Creation, a collection of Impressionist music from 1920s Paris with saxophonist Branford Marsalis (Sony Classical); a series of recordings of Mozart's greatest piano concerti with Richard Goode (Nonesuch); and a vigorous reading of Vivaldi's Four Seasons with Sarah Chang (EMI Classics).
 A collection of Mozart piano concerti with Jonathan Biss was released in 2008, also on EMI Classics, and in 2014 Orpheus released its first self-produced album containing Beethoven Symphonies Nos.
 5 & 7 recorded live at Carnegie Hall.

 Commissioning

 Within the past decade, Orpheus presented The New Brandenburgs program, engaging six composers to create six new works for the orchestra.
-Each composer was joined with one of Bach’s Brandenburg Concertos and was asked to compose a new piece inspired by the original.
-Following the completion of The New Brandenburgs, Orpheus launched its Project 440 initiative that commissioned four emerging composers chosen by a diverse group of advisors through a nationwide selection process.
-The four composers included Cynthia Wong, Clint Needham, Andrew Norman, and Alex Mincek.
+Each composer took as their point of departure one of Bach’s Brandenburg Concertos and was asked to compose a new piece inspired by the original.
+Following the completion of The New Brandenburgs, Orpheus launched its Project 440 initiative that commissioned works from four emerging composers chosen by a diverse group of advisors through a nationwide selection process.
+The four composers were Cynthia Wong, Clint Needham, Andrew Norman, and Alex Mincek.